spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse-s3-storage-provider.md

 You may be thinking **if all files are stored locally as well, what's the point**?

-You can run some scripts to delete the local files once in a while, thus freeing up local disk space.
+You can run some scripts to delete the local files once in a while (which we do automatically by default - see [Periodically cleaning up the local filesystem](#periodically-cleaning-up-the-local-filesystem)), thus freeing up local disk space.
 If these files are needed in the future (for serving them to users, etc.), Synapse will pull them from the media storage provider on demand.

 While you will need some local disk space around, it's only to accommodate usage, etc., and won't grow as large as your S3 store.